or

 Introduction

-He was not the loudest.
+He was never the loudest.

-He was not the biggest.
+Never the biggest.

 Yzerman’s Long Struggle for Glory